-Gold Awards 2018: Winners List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards
+Gold Awards 2018: Winners' List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards

 Rising Film Star Award: Mouni Roy

-Best Actor - Vivian Dsena (Shakti Astitva Ke Ehsaas Ki)
+Best Actor: Vivian Dsena (Shakti Astitva Ke Ehsaas Ki)

-Best Actor (Popular) - Nakuul Mehta
+Best Actor (Popular): Nakuul Mehta

 Best Actress: Jennifer Winget